CustomerSure

 So, as a source of information to help us make our decisions, reviews are definitely valuable, and they’re here to stay.

-Reviews miss the biggest benefit
+But reviews miss the biggest benefit

 Whilst we may agree reviews provide some value, they actually do very little to improve the customer experience overall.